hiep4hiep/XSOAR-Email-Communication/README.md

 The **SendEmailThread** script can be used as a playbook task and result will be managed in Email tab Here is an example call:
 ```
-!SendEmailThread email_to="hnguyen@xyz.com" email_subject="Network issue" email_body="Please verify this connection" integration_name="EWS Instance 1"
+!SendEmailThread email_to="hnguyen@xyz.com" email_subject="Network issue" email_body="Please verify this connection" email_from="soc_team@email.com"
 ```

 ## Set it up
-- Unzip the email_thread.zip
+- Unzip the `EmailThread.zip` file
-- Make sure you have demisto-sdk installed and set up on your computer
+- Make sure you have `demisto-sdk` installed and set up on your computer.
+If not, follow this guide here https://github.com/demisto/demisto-sdk
 - Run `demisto-sdk upload -i EmailThread`

+### Enable Demisto REST API integration
+- First you need to generate an admin role API key (Settings > Integrations > API Keys)
+- Then Go to Settings > Integrations > Find Demisto REST API, add API key and enable this integration

-### Verify Preprocessing rule
+### Create Preprocessing rule
-Verify if Settings > Integrations > Pre-Process rules has this rule.
+Go to Settings > Integrations > Pre-Process rules then create pre-processing rule as below.
 The rule is used for getting reply email from user and link it to the working incident where the communication was originally initiated.

+The SourceBrand value is the integration that you use to fetch email in your XSOAR environment.

 ![image](https://user-images.githubusercontent.com/41276379/174940290-9a02f6f0-8fc0-4c72-848b-294defbf8e6f.png)